jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

-was ready to ask help of any one; so, when the Rabbit came near her, she began, in a low, timid voice, ‘If you please, sir – ’ The Rabbit started vi- olently, dropped the white kid gloves and the fan, and skurried away into the darkness as hard as he could go.
+was ready to ask help of any one; so, when the Rabbit came near her, she began, in a low, timid voice, ‘If you please, sir – ’ The Rabbit started violently, dropped the white kid gloves and the fan, and skurried away into the darkness as hard as he could go.
 Alice took up the fan and gloves, and, as the hall was very hot, she kept fanning herself all the time she went on talking, ‘Dear, dear!
 How queer everything is to- day!
 And yesterday things went on just as usual.
 I wonder if I’ve been changed in the night?
 Let me think: was I the same when I got up this morning?
 I almost think I can remember feeling a little different.
 But if I’m not the same, the next question is, Who in the world am I?
-Ah,that’sthe great puzzle!’
+Ah, that’s the great puzzle!’
 And she began thinking over all the children she knew that were of the same age as herself, to see if she could have been changed for any of them.
 ‘I’m sure I’m not Ada,’ she said, ‘for her hair goes in such long ringlets, and mine doesn’t go in ringlets at all; and I’m sure I can’t be Mabel, for I know all sorts of things, and she, oh! she knows such a very little!
-Besides,she’sshe, and I’m I, and – oh dear, how puzzling it all is!
+Besides, she’s she, and I’m I, and – oh dear, how puzzling it all is!
 I’ll try if I know all the things I used to know.
 Let me see: four times five is twelve, and four times six is thirteen, and four times seven is – oh dear!
 I shall never get to twenty at that rate!
 However, the Multiplication Table doesn’t signify; let’s try Geography.
-London is the capital of Paris, and Paris is the capital of Rome, and Rome – no,that’sall wrong, I’m
+London is the capital of Paris, and Paris is the capital of Rome, and Rome – no, that’s all wrong, I’m

-### CHAPTER II.
-THE POOL OF TEARS 11

 certain!
 I must have been changed for Mabel!
 I’ll try and say “How doth the little – ” ’ and she crossed her hands on her lap as if she were saying lessons and